 There is no clear-cut result to debates.
 Instead, the person who wins a Presidential debate is all about public perception.
 Sometimes Democratic Presidential debate winners can be “chosen” by the candidates themselves, news commentators, the media, and news outlets which discuss the results of the debate.
 What individuals or outlets choose to discuss and frame can shape public opinion, and the opinion of voters, which ultimately decides who was the debate winner.

 In today’s modern age, many people rely on polls to tell them the winner(s) of events like the Democratic Presidential debates.
 This is because polls keep track and report what a sample of people believe and think.
 Usually, whenever a debate concludes, polling companies contact registered voters and ask them what they thought of the debates, which is generally influenced by what others have told them.
-Through this, polls can be released within hours as voters express their thoughts through snap polls online which provide immediate reporting results.
-Another way to gauge a Presidential debate winner, of course, is to check out how their betting odds move after the debate in question concludes.

 Formally known as the leaders’ debate, a Presidential debate is typically a public debate held during general elections.
 In a Presidential debate, party candidates express their running policies along with political opinions while opposing candidates attempt to poke holes in or criticize these policies.
 Presidential debates are usually broadcast live via TV, radio, and online streaming services.